Skip to Main Content

 Installing and starting a project in OpenRefine is easy!

-For current information, visit the OpenRefine site and official Wiki.
+For current information, visit the OpenRefine site and official Docs.

 Setup / Install Refine

-- Extract Refine: Unzip the OpenRefine package to a permanent location, for example in your User directory or Documents.
+- Extract the package you downloaded to a permanent location on your computer.

 - Start the Java app: Opening Refine differs depending on your OS, but in all cases the app will start running in a terminal window which you can ignore and minimize (but do not close!).